prdx/salestock-test/README.md

 ## Data
 I provide the seed data for some cases, such as invalid product, invalid coupon, initial order.

-## Todo
- Authorization: There is no authorization for now

 ## Test
 I am using RSpec.
 To run it you can always use `rspec` command in this project root folder.
 If you are using the docker.
 Please refer to the docker doc.